Azure-Samples/jboss-on-aro-jakartaee/README.md

 # JBoss EAP on Azure Red Hat OpenShift example

-This project is a simple todo-list demo application used to walk you through the process of migrating a traditional Jakarta Faces / Jakarta Enterprise Beans / Jakarta Persistence application to a container orchestrator like Red Hat OpenShift running on Azure.
+This project is a simple todo-list demo application used to walk you through the process of migrating a traditional Jakarta Faces / Jakarta Enterprise Beans / Jakarta Persistence application to a container orchestrator such as Red Hat OpenShift running on Azure.

 ## Getting Started